-Find the latest updates and detailed information about Capilano University's plans to construct a new purpose-built facility to house a new child care centre, and academic teaching and learning spaces for the School of Education & Childhood Studies (ECCE).
+Find the latest updates and detailed information about Capilano University’s plans to construct a new, purpose-built facility that integrates teaching and experiential learning spaces, research, and 74 new childcare spaces for the School of Education & Childhood Studies (ECCE).

 |Sustainability:||Project will target LEED Gold and BC Energy Step Code 4|